dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 More specifically, DAG Trans provides a `broadcast(payload)` API for a party `p` to send a message to other parties.
 A party's upcall `deliver(m)` is triggered when a message `m` can be delivered.

-Each message must refer to a certain number of preceding messages.
-In this post, we concentrate on a layer-by-layer regime, where in each layer, a messages refers to a certain number of messages in the preceding layer, as depicted in [**Figure: DAG Trans**](#Figure-DAG) above.
+In this post, we concentrate on a layer-by-layer regime, where in each layer each party is allowed to post only one message, as depicted in [**Figure: DAG Trans**](#Figure-DAG) above.
 The layer-by-layer design regulates transmissions so as to saturate network capacity.
+In this regime, each message must refer to a certain number of messages in the preceding layer and to the sender's own preceding message.

 To prepare for Consensus decisions, DAG Trans exposes a single additional API `setInfo(meta)`.
-When a party invokes `broadcast()`, the message carries the latest `meta` value invoked in `setInfo(meta)` by the party.
+Whenever a party invokes `broadcast()`, the transmitted message carries the latest `meta` value invoked in `setInfo(meta)` by the party.

 Messages are delivered carrying a sender's payload and additional meta information that can be inspected upon reception.
 Every delivered message `m` carries the following fields: